 With low commodity prices and high organic crop prices, transitioning to organic can look awfully appealing.
 But is organic really right for you?
 Successful organic farming takes good soils and a different mindset than conventional farming.
 Are you, and your soil, ready to go organic?

-Below are a few things to consider when assessing whether organic is a good fit for your farm:
+Below are a few things to consider when assessing whether transitioning to organic is a good fit for your farm:

 Are my soils healthy, with a lot of organic matter and good nutrient cycling?